 - 2.1 The purpose of preparing this Neighbourhood Plan is to give the Parish formal legal influence over the use of land, and especially over applications for development.
 It seeks to exert that influence in a positive, sustainable manner that the Parish Council and the local community deems most appropriate, whilst complying and conforming with strategic national and district planning policy. - 2.2 This Plan positively supports development.
-In the case of residential housing, it does that by allocating sites and by exceeding the Local Planning Authority's minimum target1 as set out in the Local Plan. - 2.
+In the case of residential housing, it does that by allocating sites and by exceeding the Local Planning Authority's minimum target as set out in the Local Plan. - 2.
 3 Neighbourhood planning was introduced by the Localism Act of 2011 and the Neighbourhood Planning (General) Regulations of 2012 which dictate that a Neighbourhood Plan must define policies for the development and use of land.
 It is only a plan's policies (see Section 7) that carry legal weight when planning applications are considered.
-Other sections of this plan are intended to support, justify and provide a context for the policies. - 2.4 This Plan is divided into eight principal sections, each having a specific purpose as part of a unified whole with a logical flow, as shown in Figure 5.
-There is also a glossary and a design appendix.
+Other sections of this plan are intended to support, justify and provide a context for the policies.